-A 42-year-old female asked:
+A 35-year-old female asked:

-is it true that raising your heart rate over 140bpm when in early stages of pregnancy/pregnancy cause birth defects due to decreased blood to fetus?
+Is it true that raising your heart rate over 140bpm when in early stages of pregnancy/pregnancy cause birth defects due to decreased blood to fetus?

 1 doctor answer • 2 doctors weighed in

 Obstetrics and Gynecology 20 years experience